 Tip 1 for Micro Influencers: carve out a niche

-Not only does this risk getting your account banned altogether, but you would also be accomplishing the exact opposite of what you set out to do: build a relationship of trust with the people who follow you.
+Not only does this risk getting your account banned completely, but you would also be accomplishing the exact opposite of what you set out to do: build a relationship of trust with the people who follow you.

-Tip 4 for Micro Influencers: post and interact regularly
+Tip 4 for Micro Influencers: Post and interact regularly